twhite06/databaseproject/README.md

 Program Purpose:

-	This program works very similar to the [grep linux command](https://www.tecmint.com/12-practical-examples-of-linux-grep-command/) indexes all words in a given root directory file through hashing and allows you to query them.
+	This program works very similar to the [Grep Linux command](https://www.tecmint.com/12-practical-examples-of-linux-grep-command/) indexes all words in a given root directory file through hashing and allows you to query them.